Venture Capital Sweden

 Swedish Unicorn Companies

 Unicorn companies in the venture capital industry are companies that have reached the value of $1 billion.
-If we look at the growth of unicorn companies, Sweden is in the top 10 cities with the largest concentration of dollar billion companies.
+If we look at the growth of unicorn companies, Sweden is in the top 10 countries with the largest concentration of billion-dollar companies.

-Currently, there are many famous unicorn companies in Sweden, such as:
+Currently, there are many famous unicorn companies in Sweden:

-- Spotify – It is astonishing to know how much this music streaming application has grown from 2008 up to now.
-Spotify has become one of the most remarkable and famous digital music centers with over 70 million subscribers ready to pay to have access to more than 30 million songs.
+• Spotify – It is astonishing to know how much this music streaming application has grown from 2008 up to now.
+Spotify has become one of the most remarkable and famous digital music centers.
+They have over 70 million subscribers paying for access to more than 30 million songs.

-- Skype – When Nuklas Zennstrom and Dane Janus Friis founded Skype, it allowed families everywhere to stay in touch.
+• Skype – When Nuklas Zennstrom and Dane Janus Friis founded Skype, it allowed families everywhere in the world to stay in touch.
 Their peer-to-peer calling service helped travelers to adjust to new countries.
 Business people were able to conduct interviews with Skype and children have learned new languages via Skype calls.
 The application has grown unexpectedly, becoming one of Sweden’s unicorns.
 In 2011, Microsoft purchased the video chat service and internet voice provider.

-- Mojang – Another Swedish Unicorn is the production company that developed the popular game Minecraft – one of the best-selling mobile games with more than 144 million copies sold.
+• Mojang – Another Swedish unicorn is a production company that developed the popular game Minecraft.
+It is one of the best-selling mobile games with more than 144 million copies sold.

-- Klarna – This is an online payment process and business founded last 2005 by three brilliant students.
+• Klarna – An online payment process and business founded in 2005 by three brilliant students.
 Now, Klarna has made over 650,000 financial transactions and has over 60 million members.

-- Evolution Gaming – For the past years, Evolution Gaming has also evolved its online game sector last 2006.
-It even doubled the share price it had in just a year.
+• Evolution Gaming – For the past years, Evolution Gaming has also evolved its online game sector.
+It even doubled the share price it had in just one year.

 Top Start-up Cities in Sweden

-There are three cities in Sweden which are widely regarded as having the most vibrant startup ecosystems in that nation.
+There are three cities in Sweden that are widely known for having the most vibrant startup ecosystems.
 They are:

 Venture Capital Stockholm

-Being the capital of Sweden, Stockholm indeed holds excellent pride for being a great contributor to venture capital.
-Aside from the fact that it is located at Lake Mälaren and Salt Bay, it is also the center of the Swedish economy.
+Being the capital of Sweden, Stockholm indeed holds tremendous pride for being a great contributor to venture capital.
+Aside from being located at Lake Mälaren and Salt Bay, it is also the center of the Swedish economy.

-Aside from having breathtaking landscapes, Stockholm is also known for tech startups and may be the home of the new Silicon Valley.
-This is reflective of the changes in Swedish society that have occurred in the last thirty years.
-Entrepreneurs in Sweden are respected, due to the billions that they have helped to generate and the global success of Swedish brands like Minecraft and Spotify.
+Stockholm is also known for tech startups and may be the home of the new Silicon Valley.
+This is an effect of the changes in Swedish society that have occurred in the last thirty years.
+Entrepreneurs in Sweden are respected, due to the billions that they have helped to generate.
+And for the global success of Swedish brands like Minecraft and Spotify.

 Venture Capital Gothenburg

-Most often, Gothenburg’s investors, banks, and other financial institutions amazingly support startups, especially when they want to stake their growing value.
+Gothenburg’s investors, banks, and other financial institutions often support startups, especially when they want to stake their growing value.
 Venture capital ensures that startups with great potential would have the chance to show the market what they can offer.

-Gothenburg is the second biggest city in Sweden and it has a great ambiance towards seaside charms and friendliness.
-Investors in Gothenburg are very versatile when it comes to supporting different kinds of startups and headquartered inside the area of Vastra Gotaland and Sweden.
+Gothenburg is the second biggest city in Sweden.
+It has a great ambiance towards seaside charms and friendliness.
+Investors in Gothenburg are very versatile when it comes to supporting different kinds of startups.

 Venture Capital Exits in Sweden